angular/angular/modules/angular2/docs/core/01_templates.md

 NOTE: Unlike Angular v1, Angular v2 binds to properties of elements rather than attributes of elements.
 This is done to better support custom elements, and allow binding for values other than strings.

-NOTE: Some editors/server side pre-processors may have trouble generating `[]` arround the attribute name.
+NOTE: Some editors/server side pre-processors may have trouble generating `[]` around the attribute name.
 For this reason Angular also supports a canonical version which is prefixed using `bind-`.